nurtext/alpine2docker/README.md

 ## Usage

-The box is available on [Hashicorp's Atlas](https://app.vagrantup.com/nurtext/boxes/alpine2docker), making it very easy to use it:
+The box is available on [Hashicorp's Vagrant Cloud](https://app.vagrantup.com/nurtext/boxes/alpine2docker), making it very easy to use it:

 ```
 $ vagrant init nurtext/alpine2docker